rioyokotalab/swallow-code-math/README.md

 1. **Boilerplate Removal**: Eliminates web headers, footers, privacy notices, and metadata (e.g., timestamps).
 2. **Context Restoration**: Fills in missing information in incomplete questions or answers.
 3. **Explanation Reformatting**: Rewrites solutions into concise, step-by-step explanations for clarity and educational value.

-*Note: Insert a figure here (e.g., a flowchart similar to Figure 2 for SwallowCode) depicting the SwallowMath pipeline.
-Caption example: "LLM-driven rewriting pipeline for SwallowMath: boilerplate removal, context restoration, and explanation reformatting."*

 Pipeline details, including prompts and scripts, are available in this repository.